Under-confidence Backdoors Are Resilient and Stealthy Backdoors

 \section{Conclusion}

-In this work, we propose a label-smoothing strategy to alleviate the over-fitting of poison-label attacks over the backdoors.
-In the strategy, we change the label of the poisoned samples to the target class with a probability of $p_n(\bm{x}) < 1$ instead of 100\%.
-This relaxes the connection between the backdoors and the target class.
-Empirical studies on several existing poison-label attacks and datasets show that our strategy can effectively alleviate the over-fitting problem of the attacks, improve their stealthiness, and at the same time, achieve a high attack success rate.
+This work introduces a novel strategy to mitigate the over-confidence problem of dirty-label backdoor attacks.
+The idea of our strategy originates from label smoothing and changes the probability of modifying the label of a poisoned sample to the target class from 100\% to an input-specific value of $p_t(\bm{x})$.
+Empirical studies on three popular types of attacks and four prevalent defense algorithms show that our strategy can effectively alleviate the over-confidence problem of dirty-label backdoor attacks and accordingly, improve their stealthiness against the defense algorithms that build on the over-confidence characteristic of backdoor attacks.
+This urges backdoor researchers to devise defensive measures to counter this type of attack.

+This document provides additional details, analysis, and experimental results to support the main submission.
+We begin by providing the proof of Theorem 3.1 in Section~\ref{sec:proof}.
+Then we provide additional defense experiments in Section~\ref{sec:more_defense}.
+Finally, we include more attack experiments in Section~\ref{sec:more_attacks}, demonstrating the effectiveness of our method.